pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 Well then this is the article for you!
 It answers all of the above questions and much much more.
 Together we'll do a quick flyby tour of all of the most popular and commonly used traits from the Rust standard library!

-You can read this article in order section by section or jump around to whichever traits interest you the most because each trait section begins with a list of links to **Prerequisite** sections that you should read to have adequate context to understand the current section's explanations.
+You can read this article in order, section by section, or jump around to whichever traits interest you the most, because each trait section begins with a list of links to **Prerequisite** sections that you should read to have adequate context to understand the current section's explanations.

 ## Trait Basics

-We'll cover just enough of the basics so that the rest of the article can be streamlined without having to repeat the same explanations of the same concepts over and over as they reappear in different traits.
+We'll cover just enough of the basics so that the rest of the article can be streamlined without having to repeat the same explanations of the same concepts over and over, as they reappear in different traits.